Interview with Antique Oriental Rug Expert Jan David Winitz

 Oakland, CA – Editors note: On the eve of the 33rd anniversary of the opening of Claremont Rug Company, we asked founder and president Jan David Winitz to take a few minutes to discuss how the art and antiques world has changed in its perception of antique Oriental rugs.
-As the world’s leading gallery authority who specializes in first caliber rugs from the Second Golden Age of Persian Weaving (ca. 1800 to ca. 1910), Jan David is in a unique position to provide insightful observations based on his broad experience in the collecting niche which increasingly attracts sophisticated aficionados across the globe.
+As the world’s leading gallery authority who specializes in first caliber rugs from the Second Golden Age of Persian Weaving (ca. 1800 to ca. 1910), the California antique rug dealer is in a unique position to provide insightful observations based on his broad experience in the collecting niche which increasingly attracts sophisticated aficionados across the globe.

 Q) Looking back 33 years, what were your thoughts when you decided to open a gallery selling antique Oriental rugs?
 What made you decide to go into this particular niche?

 A) I was introduced to antique Persian carpets and tribal rugs by a close family member who was an impassioned collector.
 From her and her acquaintances who were also art collectors, I learned about the various rug weaving groups and all manner of information that would become extremely valuable to me in my gallery.
 At a time when other children were collecting baseball cards, I was extremely interested in antique rugs.
 I went to college at UC Berkeley, graduated with a MA degree in Education and I taught English and History at the high school level.
 But my love of antique rugs only increased and when I was 25 I decided to turn my “hobby” into an art business.
 Even then, in 1980, I had a strong conviction that the finest antique Oriental rugs were great pieces of art and that someday would take their place as objects that are highly coveted and held in private collections.
 At the time, that was hardly the prevailing sentiment in the art world or even among Oriental rug dealers themselves.

 Q) How has your business grown during all this time?